Margaret Tudor: Margaret's coup

-Divorce and re-marriage
+Divorce and remarriage

 Margaret attempted to resist but was forced to bend to the new political realities.
 Besides, by this time her desire for a divorce had become obsessive, taking precedence over all other matters.
 She was prepared to use all arguments, including the widespread myth that James IV had not been killed at Flodden.
 Despite the coup of 1524, she corresponded warmly with Albany, who continued his efforts on her behalf in Rome.
 In March 1527, Pope Clement VII granted her petition.
 Because of the political situation in Europe at the time it was not until December that she learned of her good fortune.
 She married Henry Stewart on 3 March 1528, ignoring the pious warnings of Cardinal Wolsey that marriage was "divinely ordained" and his protests against the "shameless sentence sent from Rome".

 In June 1528, James V finally freed himself from the tutelage of Angus – who once more fled into exile – and began to rule in his own right.
-Margaret was an early beneficiary of the royal coup, she and her husband emerging as the leading advisors to the king.
+Margaret was an early beneficiary of the royal coup, as she and her husband emerged as the leading advisors to the king.
 James created Stewart Lord Methven "for the great love he bore to his dearest mother".
-It was rumoured – falsely – that the Queen favoured a marriage between her son and her niece Mary, but she was instrumental in bringing about the Anglo-Scottish peace agreement of May 1534.
+It was rumoured – falsely – that the Queen favoured a marriage between her son and her niece Mary Tudor.
+She was instrumental in bringing about the Anglo-Scottish peace agreement of May 1534.

 The central aim of Margaret's political life – besides assuring her own survival – was to bring about a better understanding between England and Scotland, a position she held to through some difficult times.
 James was suspicious of Henry, especially because of his continuing support for Angus, a man he loathed with a passion.
 Even so, in early 1536 his mother persuaded him to meet with her brother.
 It was her moment of triumph and she wrote to Henry and Thomas Cromwell, now his chief advisor, saying that it was "by advice of us and no other living person".
 She was looking for a grand occasion on the lines of the Field of Cloth of Gold, and spent a huge sum in preparation.
 In the end it came to nothing because there were too many voices raised in objection and because James would not be managed by his mother or anyone else.
 In a private interview with the English ambassador, William Howard, her disappointment was obvious – "I am weary of Scotland", she confessed.
 Her weariness even extended to betraying state secrets to Henry.